Following breakfast the next day, we were packed up and ready to roll by 10am.

 When that task was done, we made our way to Portezuelo del Viento in time to settle in before dinner.

-Not far from the Chilean border, this mountain refuge offered comfy couches…
+Not far from the Chilean border along RN7, this mountain lodge offers a comfortable atmosphere…

 …and clean accommodations.